SPX Long Term

 Whilst I remain bullish the US markets, I always want to try and gain the optimum price entries so I can maximize gains and whilst I don’t think the market is on the verge of some sort of crash (never say never).

-I was really looking for a better entry for me and members to get long and I had the 1380-1390SPX area penciled in before this move started from 1423SPX, and I still feel that is potentially the better target to get long from, although if the market gaps up on Monday and runs away then we will be forced to chase higher, but that’s never a good thing as buying a breakouts always runs the risk of a failed move.
+I was really looking for a better entry for me and members to get long and I had the 1380-1390SPX area penciled in before this move started from 1423SPX, and I still feel that is potentially the better target to get long from, although if the market gaps up on Monday and runs away then we will be forced to chase higher, but that’s never a good thing as buying a breakout always runs the risk of a failed move.

-So early next week I still like the idea of a move lower to get long but with the FOMC, we might have to wait for the market to digest any announcement first; who knows maybe the spike lower will come from the FED announcement and a knee jerk reaction?
+So early next week I still like the idea of a move lower to get long but with the FOMC, we might have to wait for the market to digest any announcement first; who knows maybe the spike lower will come from the FED announcement and a knee-jerk reaction?

-A fractured market is never a good thing and it was AAPL that was hindering the NDX, although GOOG never help much either.
+A fractured market is never a good thing, and it was AAPL that was hindering the NDX, although GOOG never help much either.

 The lack of continuity between the markets raises a big caution for me and I suspect Fridays move on the DOW not being registered by the NDX or SPX it is a potential trap, hence I still like the idea of some more weakness early next week although how it sets up before the FOMC will be a guess for now.